kuzinmv/osmpie-doc/README.md

 ## OSMPIE - perfect intersection editor

-Road mapping is not for the faint-hearted.
-It requires attention to detail and skill in working with tags, including unofficial or experimental ones.
+Road mapping isn't for everyone.
+It demands keen attention to detail and expertise in working with tags, including unofficial and experimental ones.

 ![OSMPIE splash](./ru/examples/img/example-img3.png)

 **OSMPIE helps** by:
-- visually validating tags — if something’s wrong, it’s visible immediately;
+- visually validating tags — errors are immediately visible;
-- allowing you to share a link to edits for review before uploading to OSM;
+- enabling collaborative review — share a link to your edits for feedback before uploading to OSM;
-- making it easy to export data to GIS formats (GeoJSON, etc.).
+- simplifying data export — easily export to GIS formats like GeoJSON.

+**The result?**

-The result is fewer guesses and long chat threads, more accurate data on the map.
+Less guesswork, fewer lengthy discussions, and more accurate map data.

-And of course, a bit of joy in the process: it’s nice when an intersection in OSM does not look like just a “colorful X made of two lines, but a real intersection.”
+Plus, there's real satisfaction in the work: it's rewarding when an OSM intersection looks like an actual intersection, not just a colorful X formed by two crossing lines.

+**Copyright & License:**
+All OpenStreetMap data is licensed under the Open Database License (ODbL).
+Learn more: [English](./en/odbl.md) | [Русский](./ru/odbl.md)

-OSMPIE service documentation &amp; issues repo
+**OSMPIE service documentation & issues repo**
  - [Русский](./ru/index.md)
  - [English](./en/index.md)